 Practice to feel each finger on different keys while you identify each finger number and the key you play.
 You can also try a blindfold!

-You will soon learn that it's much easier than you thought to play without being able to see either your hands or the piano keyboard.
+You will soon discover that it's much easier than you thought to play without being able to see either your hands or the piano keyboard.

 Find the position for your hands, and then play your easy piece slow enough for you being able to keep your eyes in the score at all times.

 The only exception may be for big jumps, where you can briefly look down at the keyboard too see where you're "going" and then return to read the score.

 Imagine you are driving a car- keep your eyes looking ahead, that is; reading the score!

 For really hard cases of eyes darting to the hands and keyboard all the time when reading; I hold a piano book or something above my students hands ("the magic carpet").